makkus/freckles/freckles/doc/getting_started.md

 frecklet                  description
 ------------------------  -------------------------------------------------
-apache-vhost-from-folder  configure a Nginx vhost for static site devpi-nginx-vhost-config  creates a vhost for devpi on Nginx nginx-inaugurate-vhost    creates a vhost to host a 'inaugurate' bootstrap
-                          script
-nginx-server-block-file   nginx server configuration nginx-vhost-from-folder   configure a Nginx vhost for static site pkg-nginx                 ensures the nginx web server is installed and
+devpi-nginx-vhost-config  creates a vhost for devpi on Nginx nginx-server-block-file   nginx server configuration nginx-vhost-from-folder   configure a Nginx vhost for static site pkg-nginx                 ensures the nginx web server is installed and